Home/Fruits/Italian Prune Plum

 Italian Prune Plum Smoothie Bowl

-A vibrant smoothie bowl featuring blended Italian prune plums, banana, and spinach, topped with granola and seeds for a nutritious breakfast.
+A vibrant and refreshing smoothie bowl featuring Italian prune plums, perfect for a nutritious breakfast or post-workout meal.

 Ingredients